-One of the biggest benefits of using Tokinomo is that you can make changes during the campaign, without having to shut down the campaign or even go to the stores.
-With the help of the cloud platform, you can change the message of the campaign, the voice recording, the volume, and the movement pattern for your products.
+One of the most significant benefits of using Tokinomo is that you can make changes during the campaign without shutting down the campaign or even going to the stores.
+With the help of the cloud platform, you can change the campaign’s message, the voice recording, the volume, and the movement pattern for your products.

-Knowing that in-store campaigns are harder to track, compared to digital campaigns, Tokinomo comes with amazing data that will help you see how your campaign is performing.
+Knowing that in-store campaigns are more complex to track than digital campaigns, Tokinomo comes with unique data to help you see how your campaign is performing.
 You will be able to see foot traffic and the number of activations.

-Another great benefit is that Tokinomo is now available in over 30 countries, all over the world, thanks to our global partners.
+Thanks to our global partners, another great benefit is that Tokinomo is now available in over 30 countries.

 Brands can use Tokinomo for brand activations, in-store promotions, shopper activations, in-store marketing campaigns, and product releases.
 Since the medium is the message, Tokinomo allows you to surprise your customers with innovative campaigns right at the point of sale.

 How do you know if your campaign was a success or not if you don’t even measure the results?
-Setting out clear KPIs is an important step, no matter the type of campaign you want to implement.
-In this chapter of the guide, we are going to focus on KPIs that can help you measure the effectiveness of your brand activation.
+Setting out clear KPIs is a critical step, no matter the type of campaign you want to implement.
+In this chapter of the guide, we will focus on KPIs that can help you measure the effectiveness of your brand activation.

 One of the most important KPIs for (almost) any marketing campaign is ROI, short for Return on Investment.
 Brands know that they need to invest money in campaigns.
 However, they want to know that the money invested brings back more money.

 For a brand activation that takes place in-store, during an event, or even online, it is a great idea to calculate ROI.